 We are For World Wide Smiles (FWWS), a registered 501(c)(3) non-profit organization, EIN # 27-0601827.
 Co-founded in 2008 by Dr. Sherwin Shinn, DDS and Faria Shinn.

-For World Wide Smiles (World Wide Smiles Inc.) was established to alleviate suffering from dental disease and facilitate disease prevention, education and practice.
-This was is in response to my personal experience in Nepal in 1990 where I witnessed that children were dying every day from infections due to abscessed teeth.
+FWWS was established to alleviate suffering from dental disease and facilitate disease prevention, education and practice.
+This was in response to Dr. Shinn’s personal experience in Nepal in 1990 where he witnessed children dying from infections due to abscessed teeth.

 Co-Founder and Director